rfakeeh/sheap-app/README.md

-# Shaab Project | مشروع شِعاب
+# Sheap Project | مشروع شِعاب

 A real-time navigation and safety app for pilgrims in the Holy Mosques to ensure peace of mind and group safety.

 ## 🎯 Project Goal

-Shaab aims to solve the problem of getting lost and anxiety for visitors to Makkah and Madinah, especially for families and the elderly, through a precise and reliable tracking and navigation system that works even in the most challenging conditions (extreme crowds and network outages).
+Sheap aims to solve the problem of getting lost and anxiety for visitors to Makkah and Madinah, especially for families and the elderly, through a precise and reliable tracking and navigation system that works even in the most challenging conditions (extreme crowds and network outages).

 ## ✨ Core Features